 Also, for any offense, your judge may also require you to work on community service projects and enroll in a driver improvement program at your expense.

 Getting a DWI is a serious matter and can severely affect your life years after your conviction.
 If you do find yourself in the unfortunate situation of fighting a DWI conviction, you need to contact a knowledgeable and experienced lawyer as soon as possible.
-Our lawyers at Magee, Zeringue and Richardson are here for you and we are dedicated to putting your interests first.
-To learn more about what we have to offer, give us a call today at 985-893-7550.
+Sarabeth T. Bradley is here for you and dedicated to putting your interests first.
+To learn more about what she has to offer, give her a call today at 985-888-1874.